crate/cloud-reference/docs/glossary.rst

 CrateDB Cloud's service comes with several possible subscription plans.
-These plans are combinations of hardware specifications that are geared towards particular customer use cases: lower capacity vs. higher capacity, more storage vs. more processing power, and so forth.
+These plans are combinations of hardware specifications that are geared towards particular customer use cases: from trial and development plans to high-end production clusters.
 They can also be further adjusted for different :ref:`scale units <gloss-scale-unit>` per plan.
-Currently there are four subscription plans available, as well as a separate contract option via our marketplace :ref:`offers <gloss-offer>`.
+Currently there are four subscription plans available for `direct deployment`_, as well as four plans and a separate contract option via our Marketplace :ref:`offers <gloss-offer>`.
 For more information, refer to our documentation on `subscription plans`_.

 ..
 SEEALSO::